artem-smotrakov/pyconfusion/README.md

 ## What is PyConfusion?

+Making a long story short, PyConfusion is an API fuzzer for Python.

-PyConfusion is a tool for negative testing of Python API such as functions and methods.
-PyConfusion invokes function and methods with incorrect and unexpected parameters which may uncover bugs.
+PyConfusion is a tool for negative testing of Python API such as functions, classes and methods.
+PyConfusion invokes APIs with incorrect and unexpected parameters which may uncover bugs.
 In other words, PyConfusion works as an API fuzzer.
 For example, let's assume that we have `foo` function which takes two parameters, and expect the first one to be a string, and the second one to be an integer.
 PyConfusion is going to run `foo` function with different combinations of parameters such as `('string', [])`, `(1.2, ()`), `(1, "x" * 2 ** 20`) and so on.

 Currently PyConfusion is good to use with functions and methods whcih are implemented in C/C++.
 If `foo` is implemented in C/C++, and doesn't properly check for input values before using them, then unexpected parameters may trigger type confusions, memory corruptions, and other issues which may affect C/C++ code.